 Key Takeaways

-• Clinical trials have demonstrated significant weight loss results with Ozempic, often surpassing other weight loss medications.
+- Clinical trials have showed significant weight loss results with semaglutide (active ingredient in Ozempic and Wegovy), surpassing other medications.

 The Ozempic mechanism of action centers around its active ingredient, semaglutide.
 Semaglutide is a glucagon-like peptide-1 (GLP-1) receptor agonist, which means it mimics the action of a naturally occurring hormone in your body called GLP-1.